Wood Golf Clubs

 For value purposes, hunting for antique hickory shaft golf clubs

-help to Identify and validate that you do in fact possess an authentic
+to Identify and validate that you do in fact possess an authentic

 antique golf club.
-Establishing the identity of a golf
+Establishing the identity of a golf club can include

 buy antique wood golf clubs.

-this process.
-Dating an antique golf club with relative
+process.
+Dating an antique golf club with relative accuracy to determine

 Playing The Game With Hickory Golf Clubs